 It is not an ideal practice to offer different prices demographically or customer traits.
-It is a simple discrimination and it might be considered as illegal too.
+It is a simple discrimination and it might be considered as illegal.
+Customers are becoming smart too, and they use price comparison site to verify product price.
 You simply don’t need it as it will take you nowhere.

 Instead of it, research a lot and let your research outcomes decide the prices of the products.

 4. Peak Pricing